Fin whale: Range and habitat

-Other

 Among Northern Indian Ocean and Bay of Bengal, such as along Sri Lanka, India, and Malaysia, sightings and older records of fin whales exist.

-Antarctica

-Relatively little is known about the historical and current population levels of the southern fin whale.
-The IWC officially estimates that the Southern Hemisphere pre-whaling population was 400,000 whales and that the population in 1979 (at the cessation of Antarctic large scale whaling) was 85,200.
-Both the current and historical estimates should be considered as poor estimates because the methodology and data used in the study are known to be flawed.
-Other estimates cite current size to be between 15,000 (1983) and 38,000 (1997).
-As of 2006, there is no scientifically accepted estimate of current population or trends in abundance.

 Predation

 The only known predator of the fin whale is the killer whale, with at least 20 eyewitness and second-hand accounts of attack or harassment.
 They usually flee and offer little resistance to attack.
 Only a few confirmed fatalities have occurred.
 In October 2005, 16 killer whales attacked and killed a fin whale in the Canal de Ballenas, Gulf of California, after chasing it for about an hour.
 They fed on its sinking carcass for about 15 minutes before leaving the area.
 In June 2012, a pod of killer whales was seen in La Paz Bay, in the Gulf of California, chasing a fin whale for over an hour before finally killing it and feeding on its carcass.
 The whale bore numerous tooth rakes over its back and dorsal fin; several killer whales flanked it on either side, with one individual visible under water biting at its right lower jaw.
 In July 1908, a whaler reportedly saw two killer whales attack and kill a fin whale off western Greenland.
 In January 1984, seven were seen from the air circling, holding the flippers, and ramming a fin whale in the Gulf of California, but the observation ended at nightfall.